rawls238/Scientist4J/README.md

 The core component of this library is the `Experiment<T>` class.
 It's recommended to use this class as a Singleton.
 The main usage is as follows:

-## Synchronous Experiment
+## Basic Usage

+You can either run a synchronous experiment or an asynchronous experiment.

+For a synchronous experiment, the order in which control and candidate functions are run is randomized.

+To run a synchronous experiment:

 ```java
 Experiment<Integer> e = new Experiment("foo");
 e.run(this::controlFunction, this::candidateFunction);
 ```

-This does a bunch of stuff behind the scenes:
-* It decides whether or not to run the candidate function
-* Randomizes the order in which control and candidate functions are run
+For an asynchronous experiment, the two functions are run asynchronously.
-* Measures the durations of all behaviors
-* Compares the result of the two
-* Swallows (but records) any exceptions raised by the candidate
-* Publishes all this information.

-## Asynchronous Experiment
+To run an asynchronous experiment:

 ```java
 Experiment<Integer> e = new Experiment("foo");
 e.runAsync(this::controlFunction, this::candidateFunction);
 ```

-This does a bunch of stuff behind the scenes:
+Behind the scenes the following occurs in both cases:
 * It decides whether or not to run the candidate function
-* Runs the two functions asynchronously
 * Measures the durations of all behaviors
 * Compares the result of the two
 * Swallows (but records) any exceptions raised by the candidate